afique13/afique13/README.md

 #### I am a second year Computer Science student in Universiti Malaya
 <br>

-* :page_with_curl: Currently majoring in Compter System and Network
+* :page_with_curl: Currently majoring in Computer System and Network
 * :computer: On the road to full-stack web development
 * 🤖 Interested in topics on AI, DeFi and data science
 * 🚀 Sci-fi movie enthusiast